 If the seller isn’t willing to budge on the price, try asking for extras instead.
 For example, ask for a set of new tires, an extended warranty, or a full tank of gas.
 These extras can add value to the purchase and make up for a higher purchase price.

-Buying a used car can be a great way to save money, but it’s essential to do your research and inspect the vehicle carefully before making a purchase.
+Buying a used car can be a great way to save money, but it’s essential to do your research while going through your checklist for buying a used car.
+Remember to inspect the vehicle carefully before making a purchase.
 Our ultimate checklist for buying a used car provides insider tips on how to research the make and model, examine the vehicle’s history, and inspect the car itself.
 By following these steps, you can make an informed decision and avoid any potential headaches in the long run.

 What should I research before buying a used car?